redwarp/blog/content/image-filters/index.md

 * DirectX 11+ on Windows.
 * Vulkan everywhere.

-In the `rust` ecosystem, `wgpu-rs` is a great library that will abstract these different backends, and allow you to write portable GPU computation code that will run everywhere (hopefully, I'm currently only trying the code on a Windows machine without a mean to really test portability).
+In the `Rust` ecosystem, `wgpu-rs` is a great library that will abstract these different backends, and allow you to write portable GPU computation code that will run everywhere (hopefully, I'm currently only trying the code on a Windows machine without a mean to really test portability).

 > **Who is the target of this article?**
 >
-> Beginners in GPU programming like me with some notion of `rust` , who like the idea of using their GPU for something else than graphics, but are mostly tinkering and wondering what they are doing at every step of the way.
+> Beginners in GPU programming like me with some notion of `Rust` , who like the idea of using their GPU for something else than graphics, but are mostly tinkering and wondering what they are doing at every step of the way.

 # Writing a simple grayscale filter